seud0nym/sigenergy2mqtt/resources/configuration/CLI.md

                         The prefix to use for Home Assistant entity names.
-                        Example: A prefix of 'prefix' will prepend 'prefix ' to names (default: '') --hass-discovery-only
+                        Example: A prefix of 'prefix' will prepend 'prefix ' to names (default: '') --hass-edit-pct-box   When editing percentage sensors, use a numeric entry box to change the value (true) or use a slider to change the value (false).
+  --hass-discovery-only
                         Exit immediately after publishing discovery.
 Does not read values from the Modbus interface, except to probe